QAGIw3/aurum/compose/README.md

 # Aurum Dev Stack

 This directory contains Docker Compose files for the minimal development stack described in the developer documentation.
+See also the onboarding guide in `docs/onboarding.md`.

 The default `docker-compose.dev.yml` stands up the following core services:

 - MinIO, lakeFS, Nessie (Iceberg catalog)
 - Trino (coordinator) and Vector